Turbo S generations contextualized by pop culture

 Innovative rear-wheel steering was also introduced across the Turbo range, steering in the same direction as the front wheels in high-speed situations or the opposite at low speeds, all to aid in the never-ending quest for optimum handling.

 That summer, Daft Punk's Get Lucky hit the stratosphere becoming everyone’s guilty pleasure.
-TV, on the other hand, saw several landmark moments such as the US Office Finale, Game of Thrones’ infamous Red Wedding and Breaking Bad bid farewell to viewers, cementing itself as one of the all-time great series.
-On the silver screen, Martin Scorsese produced the latest in a long line of epic films, this time with The Wolf of Wall Street, based on a real-life investing success story.
+TV, on the other hand, saw several landmark moments such as the US Office finale, Game of Thrones’ infamous Red Wedding and Breaking Bad bid farewell to viewers, cementing itself as one of the all-time great series.
+On the silver screen, Martin Scorsese produced the latest in a long line of epic films, this time with The Wolf of Wall Street, based on a real-life investing success story that featured a Ferrari Testarossa.
 Frozen and Fast & Furious 6 were first and sixth highest-grossing movies respectively.

 2016 991.2 Turbo S